MyCryptoHQ/support.mycrypto.com/src/content/getting-started/ethereum-glossary.md

 * Unpermissioned Ledgers (like the Bitcoin blockchain) have no single owner and any number of people can operate on them, and store a copy of them.

 * Permissioned Ledgers, on the other hand, may have an owner and may also have a limited number of parties with the ability to read or write data to them.

+### Pseudonymous

+* Writing under a fake name, in this case we are signing transactions under an "alias" which is our private key

 All feedback, rewrites, clarification, typo-fixing, and requests for additions are more than welcome!